EF(LOCAL) - INSTRUCTIONAL RESOURCES

 A complainant may raise an objection to an instructional resource used in a school's educational program, despite the fact that the professional staff selecting the resources were qualified to make the selection, followed the proper procedure, and adhered to the objectives and criteria for instructional resources set out in this policy.

-A parent's ability to exercise control over reading, listening, or viewing matter extends only to his or her own children.
+A parent's ability to exercise control over reading, listening, or viewing matter extends only to his or her own child.